ambiennt/vt-releases/DOCUMENTATION_LITE.md

 	- `cape_file_name`
 		- Type: `string`
 		- Allowed values: *any valid `.png` file name*
 		- Specifies the file name of the cape texture to load from the `.\skin_assets\` folder relative to the mod directory.
-Supported texture dimensions: `64x32` pixels.
+The standard supported texture dimension is `64x32`.
+Higher-resolution `2:1` textures are also accepted, including `128x64`, `256x128`, `512x256`, `1024x512`, and `2048x1024`, although these extended dimensions may not be accepted by all servers.
 Example: `my_cape.png`.
 	- `is_slim_arm`
 		- Type: `bool`
 		- Allowed values: {`true`, `false`}